tarantool/doc/doc/book/box/data_model.rst

 This is quite simple: when you reload the code, the data is migrated at the right moment, and the database schema is updated.
 However, this method may not work for everyone.
-You may not be able to restart Tarantool or to update the code using the hot-reload mechanism.
+You may not be able to restart Tarantool or update the code using the hot-reload mechanism.

 **Method 2**: tarantool/migrations (only for a Tarantool Cartridge cluster)